-• Parent Education: Classes are offered at least quarterly.
-Regularly scheduled classes may include some of the following: Child Growth and Development, Special Needs Awareness, Character Counts, Baby Sign Language and Child Guidance Techniques.

-- Parent Advisory Board (PAB): The PAB is a parent forum that meets at least quarterly to discuss current issues and offer recommendations for CYS program and service improvements.
+- Parent Education: Classes are offered at least quarterly.
+Regularly scheduled classes may include some of the following: Child Growth and Development, Special Needs Awareness, Character Counts, Baby Sign Language and Child Guidance Techniques. - Parent Advisory Board (PAB): The PAB is a parent forum that meets at least quarterly to discuss current issues and offer recommendations for CYS program and service improvements.
 Parent concerns are channeled through the Program Director to the Installation Commander for review and disposition.
-For more information and the latest PAB policies and procedures, please refer to the PAB SOP or email WPParentAdvisoryBoard@gmail.com. - Parent Conferences: Provide parents a formal means of communicating with those who provide direct care to their children on a regular basis.
-Conferences offer a great opportunity for parents keep up to date on community news and program information while discussing their child's/youth's developmental progress.
+The PAB is also an opportunity for patrons to share their culture, heritage and home language and how it can be incorporated within our programs.
+For more information and the latest PAB policies and procedures, please refer to the PAB SOP or email WPParentAdvisoryBoard@gmail.com. - Volunteering: CYS encourages parent volunteering in our programs.
+We appreciate volunteer assistance in various activities to include field trips, annual open house events, potlucks and holiday celebrations.
+Parent volunteers should report to P&OS, which oversees the volunteer program and is responsible for recruiting, screening, interviewing, placing, orienting, training, evaluating and recognizing volunteers.
+Regular volunteers would require background checks.

+Note: Volunteering for CYSFP does not count towards the Parent Participation Program.
+Regular volunteers and coaches for CYSFP report to the Sports and Fitness Director and require background checks.
+However, there are additional benefits to becoming a volunteer coach for CYSFP.
+Please contact the CYSFP Director for details.